apache/doris/README.md

 🎉 Version 1.1.1 released now!
 Check out the 🔗[Release Notes](https://doris.apache.org/docs/releasenotes/release-1.1.1) here.

-👀 Hava a look at the 🔗[Officical Website](https://doris.apache.org/) for a comprehensive list of Apache Doris's core features, blogs and user cases.
+👀 Have a look at the 🔗[Official Website](https://doris.apache.org/) for a comprehensive list of Apache Doris's core features, blogs and user cases.

 ## 📈 Usage Scenarios